SethMMorton/fastnumbers/docs/source/api.rst

 ------------------------

-These functions return a Boolean value that indicates if the input is a certain number type or not.
+These functions return a Boolean value that indicates if the input can return a certain number type or not.

 :func:`~fastnumbers.isreal`
 +++++++++++++++++++++++++++